particle-iot/docs/src/content/tutorials/hardware-projects/hardware-examples.md

 title: Hardware Examples
 layout: tutorials.hbs
 columns: two
-devices: [photon,electron,core,xenon,argon,boron]
+devices: [photon,electron,xenon,argon,boron]
 order: 90
 ---

-# Hardware Examples
+# Hardware Examples - {{device}}

+You are viewing the Hardware Examples for the **{{device}}**.
+To view the documentation for other devices, use the blue device selector below the Particle logo on the left side of the page.

-Here you will find a bunch of examples to get you started with your new Particle device! {{#unless electron}}The diagrams here show the Photon, but these examples will work with either the Photon or the Core.{{/unless}}
+Here you will find a bunch of examples to get you started with your new Particle device! {{#unless electron}}The diagrams here show the Photon, but these examples will work with either the Photon.{{/unless}}

 These examples are also listed in the online IDE in the Code menu.